wargabasdat/Seleksi-2023-Tugas-1/README.md

 # Description

 Formula 1 is the highest class of four-wheel racing in which teams and drivers compete in a series of Grand Prix to win the championship at the end of the year.
 In the world of Formula 1, data is constantly generated and consumed by not just the teams to improve their chances of winning the championship, but also the spectators and pundits alike.
-It is also a great source of data for aspiring data analysts to jump into, as the data of each races from 1950 to recent times is readily available on the formula1.com website.
+It is also a great source of data for aspiring data analysts to jump into, as the data of each race from 1950 to recent times is readily available on the [formula1.com](https://formula1.com/) website.

-The data scraped is the seasons available on the website that contains driver's standings from 1950-2022, drivers that have raced at least once and appears in the driver's standings from 1950-2023, races from 1950-2022, and race results from 1950-2022 that are broken down to each decade.
-The data is stored in the `.json` format and then stored into a PostgreSQL database.
-For this project, PostgreSQL is chosen as its RDBMS because it is open-source, reliable, and offers a rich set of features.
+The data scraped is the seasons available on the website that contains driver's standings from 1950-2022, drivers that have raced at least once and appear in the driver's standings from 1950-2023, races from 1950-2022, and race results from 1950-2022 that are broken down to each decade.
+The data is stored in the `.json` format and then stored in a PostgreSQL database.
+PostgreSQL is chosen as its RDBMS for this project because it is open-source, reliable, and offers a rich set of features.

 # Specification
 This program uses Python and uses the following libraries: